“Know, that mountain -

 Video.2.
 Showing the movement of the final landslide and the directions of the generated wave.

 Geological surveys at the construction site had started already in the late 1920s.
-The area is characterized by a succession of Jurassic/Cretaceous to Eocene marls and limestone, folded into a large syncline with the valley following the fold axis.
+The area is characterized by a succession of Jurassic/Cretaceous to Eocene marl and limestone – formations, folded into a large fold with the valley following the fold axis.
 Between 1956 and 1960 it was realized that the slopes of Mt.
-Toc were more prone to instability than expected, since the mountain’s outer flanks consisted of an ancient landslide deposit and not of bedrock, as initially inferred.
-The Vajont river subsequently excavated the gorge into the landslide deposits and underlying bedrock.
-Research carried out after the event confirmed the presence of interbedded layers of green claystone (5-10 cm thick) in the limestone of the Fonzaso Fm. (an only 10-40 m thick formation), which could act as sliding planes.
-The harder rocks were also fissured by tectonic movements and the rebound of the Alps after the removal of the weight of the overlying glaciers at the end of the last glacial maximum.
+Toc were more prone to instability than expected, since the mountain’s outer flanks consisted of ancient landslide deposits and not solid rock.
+Research carried out after the event confirmed the presence of interbedded layers of green claystone (5-10 cm thick) in the limestone of the Fonzaso Fm. (an only 10-40 m thick formation), which acted as sliding planes for the prehistoric landslide and were reactivated during the 1963 landslide.

-This metastable situation was heavily weakened by the increase of the water level inside the mountain due the rising lake level and strong rainfalls in August, September and October 1963.
+This already unstable situation was then even more destabilized by the rising water level inside the mountain (following the lake level) and strong rainfalls in August, September and October 1963.

 Fig.2.
 Summary of events recorded at the Vajont, modified after MÜLLER 1964 and BELLONI & STEFANI 1992 – geological investigations and proposed models, precipitation, water levels in the reservoir and groundwater levels (measured with piezometers) and rate of movements.
 The last rise of the reservoir level was accompanied also by stronger earthquakes coming from the slopes of Mt.
 Toc.
 Note also how the groundwater level became after 1961 synchronous with the reservoir level, indicating that the previously isolated aquifers in the mountain became (trough the sliding planes?) connected to the lake.

-Minor landslides, as happened in 1960, were always expected, in 1961 even the construction of a by-pass tunnel was started, just in case the reservoir would became partially obstructed by a mass wasting.
-Also in 1961 even hydrologic simulations (Ghetti & Marzolo 1961/62) of the impacts of a landslide (of minor dimensions with a generated wave of 30 meters) on the lake were carried out.
-As results a security water level of 700m a.s.l. was recommended (surpassed in 1963 by 10 meters).
+Minor landslides, as happened in 1960, were in fact always expected, in 1961 even the construction of a by-pass tunnel was started, just in case the reservoir would became partially obstructed by a landslide.
+In 1961 calculations based on a small model of the entire reservoir suggested that a (small) landslide into the lake could generate a 30m high wave.
+As results a water level of 700m a.s.l. was recommended (surpassed in 1963 by 10 meter).

-Also important factors transforming a natural event in a catastrophe was the unclear and chaotic situation of responsibilities and various conflicting interests in the project.
+The important factor transforming a natural event (a landslide in the Alps is nothing unusual) in a catastrophe was the unclear and chaotic situation of responsibilities and various conflicting interests in the project.

-The continuous rejection of the worst case scenario – a gigantic single landslide – by the authorities of the company and the government was in part results of the lack of research on such events.
-In the first half of the 20th century the interests of geologists and engineers focused mainly towards slow mass movements, like slope deformations, better studied and understand at these times.
+The continuous rejection of the worst case scenario – a gigantic single landslide – by the authorities, by the electric power company and the government was in part a result of the lack of research on such large landslides.
+In the early 20th century the interests of geologists and engineers focused mainly towards slow mass movements, like slope deformations, better studied at these times.
 After the tragedy of the Vajont the interests shifted back to the research on rock mechanics and fast mass movements.

-There were also a political and financial conflict of interest – a gigantic investment and many politicians directly involved in the promotion and support of the project.
+There were also a political and financial conflict of interests – a gigantic investment and many politicians directly involved in the promotion and support of the “Great Vajont” project.

-Finally also the situation of responsibilities was unclear – the dam was initiated by a private company, but in March 1963 the project was nationalized.
-The increased movements were observed by engineers of the company and the public consultants, but in the end nobody felt responsible for risk communication to the public.
-When in the last weeks of September and early October 1963 it was realized that the worst case scenario – a mass wasting with over 200 million cubic metres of volume moving as a single block – was occurring, it was already too late.
+Finally also the situation of the ownership of the dam was unclear – the dam was initiated by a private company, but in March 1963 the project was nationalized.
+The increased movements were observed by engineers of the company and government consultants, but in the end nobody felt responsible for risk communication to the public.
+When in the last weeks of September and early October 1963 it was realized that the worst case scenario – a mass wasting with over 200 million cubic meter of volume moving as a single block – was occurring, it was already too late.

 ABBOTT, P.L.
 (2009): Natural Disasters.
 8th ed.
 McGraw Hill Publisher, New York: 541